hotrodorm/hotrod/hotrod-project/docs/docs-5/crud/README.md

 ### Entity Methods

-CRUD automatically generates one DAOs for each included table and view.
-Each DAO includes basic persistence methods to `SELECT`, `INSERT`, `UPDATE`, and `DELETE` on the database.
+CRUD automatically generates a Data Access Object (DAO) for each included table and view.
+Each DAO includes the basic persistence methods to perform SELECT, INSERT, UPDATE, and DELETE operations on the database.

-The generated methods differ between a table and a view:
+The methods generated vary depending on whether they are associated with a table or a view:

 | Persistence Method | In Tables | In Views | Optimistic Locking |
 | -- | :-- | :-- | :--: |